finos/rune-dsl/rosetta-ide/vscode/README.md

 ## Prerequsites

+- You must have a developer background and have a good understanding about node, npm, java and maven.
-- You must have VSCode installed
+- You must have VSCode installed and be familiar with the basics
 - Must have java 11 instaled and on the class path
 - Must have Maven installed
 - Must have node/npm installed